brandonhudson/smartBanner.js/README.md

 **bannerslidespeed**: 200 - speed that the banner should slide at (any number)

-**cookiedays**: -1 // -1 means no cookies will be used and banner will display every time
+**cookiedays**: "-1" - Number of days the user should not be prompted with the banner after engaging it once (-1 means no cookies will be used and banner will display every time)